xiaolin20622/Gemini-Next-Web/README.md

 ## Getting Started
 First of all，you need to obtain the API Key from google aistudio https://aistudio.google.com

+Please pay attention to the network environment, the network environment licensed by Gemini will not be available

 #### - Vercel one-click deployment

 [<img src="https://vercel.com/button" alt="Deploy on Vercel" height="30">](https://vercel.com/new/clone?repository-url=https://github.com/ElricLiu/Gemini-Next-Web&env=NEXT_PUBLIC_GEMINI_API_KEY&project-name=gemini-next-web&repository-name=gemini-next-web)

 Set you Environment Variables `NEXT_PUBLIC_GEMINI_API_KEY` & API Key in vercel

 #### - Local deployment
 First, set you `NEXT_PUBLIC_GEMINI_API_KEY` in `.env` and run the development server: